 Get out of the classroom and into the community!
-Immerse yourself in Australian culture, make connections, and gain invaluable hands-on experience.
+Academic internship program help students immerse in Australian culture, make life-long connections, and gain invaluable hands-on professional experience.

 The internship course explores many different aspects of your internship site.
 The goal is to finish the semester with an in-depth understanding of the company or organization, including its approach, its policies, and the context in which it operates.
 We will also discuss more generally the state of the contemporary workplace and ourselves as workers.
 Finally, you will use the seminar to reflect critically and analytically on the internship experience and as a way to refine your own personal and professional goals.The seminar portion of the course explores many different aspects of your internship site.
 The goal is to finish the semester with an in-depth understanding of the company or organization, including its approach, its policies, and the context in which it operates.
 We will also discuss more generally the state of the contemporary workplace and ourselves as workers.
 Finally, you will use the seminar to reflect critically and analytically on the internship experience and as a way to refine your own personal and professional goals.

-Please note: Students must also be able to dedicate 16 hours per week (2 full days) for their internship.
-If you are planning to participate in the internship program, please keep this in mind as you finalize your courses.
+Students must dedicate two full weekdays to intern, not including Fridays.
+If you are plan to participate in the internship program, please keep this in mind as you begin scheduling your courses.

 Questions?
 Email: firstname.lastname@example.org.